ethstorage/es-node/GUIDE.md

 You can run es-node from a pre-built Docker image, a pre-built executable, or from the source code.

- - If you choose [the pre-built es-node executable](#from-pre-built-executables), you will need to manually install some dependencies such as Node.js and snarkjs.
+ - [The pre-built es-node executable](#from-pre-built-executables) is recommended if you will run es-node on Linux or MacOS.

- - If you have Docker version 24.0.5 or above installed, the quickest way to get started is by [using a pre-built Docker image](#from-a-docker-image).
+ - If you already have Docker installed, or have to run es-node on Windows, you can [use a pre-built Docker image](#from-a-docker-image).

- - If you prefer to build [from the source code](#from-source-code), you will also need to install Go besides Node.js and snarkjs.
+ - If you prefer to build [from the source code](#from-source-code), you will need to install Go.

 ## From pre-built executables

-Before running es-node from the pre-built executables, ensure that you have installed [Node.js](#install-nodejs) and [snarkjs](#install-snarkjs).

 Download the pre-built package suitable for your platform: